 The Ultimate Motorcycle Camping Gear Checklist

-Welcome to our Motorcycle Camping Gear Checklist for bike travellers.
+Welcome to the Motorcycle Camping Gear Checklist for bike travellers.
 We use the majority of these items on our round the world motorcycle trip and have thrown in a few extras and non-essentials just in case you want a splash of luxury.
 Here’s everything you might need on a long-term motorcycle camping trip.

 Your sleeping gear will be the bulkiest items in your motorcycle luggage.
 A tent, sleeping bag and roll matt take up enough space without throwing extras in like pillows, and so it’s worth spending a little extra for high quality stuff.
 The aim is to get low-volume and lightweight kit that you can compress to make as small as possible.
 Here are three essentials for minimalist motorcycle travellers and four things that add a little extra comfort.

 The MSR Hubba Hubba tent is one of the lightest on the market.
 We use this tent because it's freestanding, meaning you don't need to peg it into the ground to erect it.
 That comes in very handy in the desert!
 You can also use it without the fly cover, which makes it perfect for hot countries and star gazine.

 With sleeping bags, if you spend a little you get a lot.
 But not in a good way.
 Cheap bags are huge and usually rubbish.
 It's worth going for a premium bag that packs away as small as possible.
 Consider where you're travelling, what temperatures you need it to work in and don't get caught out with an unsuitable bag.

 The best roll mats for long-term camping are quick inflating air mattresses.
 They pump up in about 10 breaths and roll away tightly.
 Foam roll ups are fine for short trips but too big, bulky and uncomfortable.
 Go for a mattress with a low volume but decent thickness so the cold from the ground doesn't transfer through.